ONSdigital/dp/guides/GETTING_STARTED.md

 - `PUBLISHING_THREAD_POOL_SIZE` should be set to a sensible number like `10` general rule of thumb two threads for each core, minus 1.

-- `ENABLE_PRIVATE_ENDPOINTS` should be set to `true` this enables your system to talk to private API endpoints.
+- `ENABLE_PRIVATE_ENDPOINTS` should be set to `true` if wanting to run in publishing mode, alternatively either do not set or set the value to
+ `false` for web mode.

 - `ENABLE_PERMISSIONS_AUTH` should be set to `true` this ensures that all calls to APIs are from registered services or users.
+Alternatively set this to `false` if wanting to bypass this.

-- `FORMAT_LOGGING` should be set to `true` this will format logs.
+- `FORMAT_LOGGING` if set to `true` this will format logs.

 - `SERVICE_AUTH_TOKEN` should be set to the value obtained from following this process:
 [Service Authentication With Zebedee](https://github.com/ONSdigital/zebedee#service-authentication-with-zebedee).